HasanBradfordUni/FlyingFootball/README.md

 - **Game Over Logic**: A streamlined defeat screen brings closure with leaderboard integration.
 - **Pause & Menu Options**: Convenient in-game controls allow players to pause and navigate seamlessly.
 - **Start Menu with Navigation**: Launch the game, adjust settings, explore modes, or exit with ease.
+- **Realistic Sound Effects:** Sound effects for key moments in the game with a button to disable them if you want

 ## 📊 Player Retention Systems
 - **Leaderboard Support**: Tracks high scores separately across different game modes.